 The decennial redistribution for the 2020s will exceptionally require two Representation Orders, one for Quebec and another that will cover the other nine provinces.
 The new electoral districts will apply, for each province, in the first general election held at least seven months after their respective Representation Order is issued.

-The process was led by independent commissions working separately in each province to establish electoral boundaries.
-Visit www.federal-redistribution.ca to view the new boundaries and the commissions' reports, or consult the maps of the 338 new electoral districts.
-Note that commissions were not required for Nunavut, the Northwest Territories and Yukon since each territory is a single electoral district.
+You can view the maps of the 338 current electoral districts.
+Note that commissions were not required for Nunavut, Northwest Territories, and Yukon, because each territory is a single electoral district.

 - Timeline for the Redistribution of Federal Electoral Districts

 - The role of Elections Canada

 - House of Commons seat allocation by province 2022 to 2032